openstack-archive/python-solumclient/README.rst

     If the repository is public then pass in the '--public' optional argument.

 Arbor-app-setup will ask for your username/password for accessing your github repo.
-The username/password will be used for creating a github webhook for your repo to trigger events on git push and pull request, and for creating a token for Arbor to send back build statuses, (build success/failure) to github.
+The username/password will be used for creating a github webhook for your repo to trigger events on pull request creation, update, and merge, and for creating a token for Arbor to send back build statuses, (build success/failure) to github.
 Running arbor-app-setup will run tests for the very first time.
 You can check the test results by visiting the hosted logs.